You Can’t Win: The Downside of Advanced Prenatal Screening

 While statistics run high to abortion among women carrying babies diagnosed with Down syndrome

 Perhaps the most damning perception is the popular belief that those who choose to abort a baby with Down syndrome are simply undeserving of children.
-Labelled as lazy, heartless and reckless, women who chose abortion based on prenatal screening undergo enormous social antagonism.
+Labeled as lazy, heartless, and reckless, women who chose abortion based on prenatal screening undergo enormous social antagonism.
 It is as if the notion of motherhood is tied exclusively to the physical birthing and nurturing of a child, not the difficulties of discerning the best action for the child given the circumstances that they are in with the knowledge that they have.
-Those who choose to abort a baby with Down syndrome are still mothers – they are simply mothers that understood one of the true definitions of motherhood.
+Those who choose to abort a baby with Down syndrome are still mothers – they are simply mothers that understand one of the true definitions of motherhood.

 Those who choose to abort a baby with Down syndrome are still mothers